Apocryphon of John: Summary of the text and its cosmology

 Following this revelation, the narrative then takes the form of a series of questions and answers between John and the Savior.
 These address a number of subjects, but are largely soteriological in nature.
 John asks Christ who is eligible for salvation, and Christ responds with the answer that those who come in contact with the true Spirit will receive salvation, while those who are dominated by the counterfeit spirit will receive damnation.
 Christ also reveals his own role as a liberating agent of the higher realm, in this context.
-Christ, who describes himself as the "remembrance of the Pronoia" and "the remembrance of the pleroma", brings light into the darkness of Yaltabaoth's prison.
+Christ, who describes himself as the "remembrance of the Pronoia" and "the remembrance of the pleroma", brings light into the darkness of Yaldabaoth's prison.
 Here, he rouses the prisoners to wakefulness and remembrance.
 Those who receive and are woken by Christ's revelation are raised up and “sealed… in the light of the water with five seals”.
 They are thus spared from death and damnation.
 This aspect of Christ's role is elaborated on more fully by Nag Hammadi Codex III, whereas it is omitted from the Berlin Codex.

 This concludes Christ's message.
 Finally, the savior states that anyone who shares these revelations for personal profit will be cursed.
 The Nag Hammadi Codex III version of the text ends with the prayer, "Jesus Christ, Amen".